automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sahaliyania.md

 # Sahaliyania
-## Description: This hadrosaur's name is Manchurian for "black".
+## This hadrosaur's name is Manchurian for "black".